cthogg/geojson-to-kml/packages/frontend/src/ROADMAP.md

 3. Get all Grade II\* buildings in a smaller area.
 4. Get all wiki map details too.
 5. Get blue plaques on it as well.
+6. Get cheaper audio => perhaps from Amazon Polly or Google TTS or Unreal Speech.
+Elevenlabs is the best but very expensive.